chi-initiative/kora-documentation/docs/getting-started/system_requirements.md

 ## Enabling *mod_rewrite*

-Kora uses an Apache module called `mod_rewrite` to manage internet browser navigation within a Kora installation, via the ".htaccess" file inside the "public" directory.
+Kora is designed to have only its "public" folder accessible online.
+To accomplish this, it uses an Apache module called `mod_rewrite` to manage internet browser navigation within the installation, via the ".htaccess" file inside the "public" directory.
 Different servers handle enabling and disabling `mod_rewrite` in different ways, so it will be important for you to find out how this is managed with your specific circumstance and then confirm that `mod_rewrite` is enabled for the domain where Kora is accessed.

 This sometimes requires finding the ".conf" file for your version of Apache, which contains the overarching permissions for, among many modules, `mod_rewrite`.
 Determining where this ".conf" file is saved is sometimes possible by temporarily creating a webpage on your domain that provides a full readout of your PHP configuration.